 Why should I use it?

 Everyday life can keep us busy.
 Between handling everyday expenses and managing unexpected ones, we may not realise how much money we need to have on hand to take care of all our individual and family needs.
 By using our budget calculator, you can create a budget that makes sure you’re not overextended yourself and falling into debt.
 This will help you make more responsible decisions, helping both your financial future and your peace of mind.
+You can combine it with some of our other trading tools, which you’ll find on this page.

 What to consider when budgeting